taed2-2526q1-gced-upc/TAED2-SmartHealth.AI/README.md

 SmartHealth-AI is a project developed for the TAED2 course at UPC, designed to put MLOps concepts into practice.
 It combines a Random Forest model that predicts a user’s obesity level from health and lifestyle data with Google gemini that provides personalized health advice.
 Everything runs through a FastAPI backend, making it easy to integrate into a web application.

+The API is available at http://10.4.41.72:8000/ for UPC members until the end of the winter semester.

 ## Project Organization

 ```